sm0rux/sm0rux.github.io/git.md

 ```
 and then pull the files using the command
 ```
-git pull origin master
+git pull origin main
 ```

-The main branch of my repository is `master` but this could be something else
+The main branch of my repository is `main` but this could be something else
 for other branches.
 If the main branch is `source` then download the files
 using the command
 ```